 2 – Kitchenaid Mixer

 If the raw feeder in your life feeds ground raw, a Kitchenaid Mixer will help blend the ingredients thoroughly.
-I have a 6-quart mixer that I use from time to time, but I recommend something larger, if available, for raw feeders that are making large batches of raw dog food.
-The 6-quart will work, it just takes a little more time.
+I have a 6-quart mixer that I use from time to time, but I recommend something larger, if available, for raw feeders making large batches of raw dog food.
+The 6-quart will work; it just takes a little more time.

 3 – Food Saver Vacuum Sealing

-Raw feeders who order in bulk and do meal prep might appreciate a Food Saver.
-It's a great way to store meat in the freezer without taking up tons of space.
-Because of the amount of liquid in raw food, using a Food Saver came with a learning curve for me, but I figured it out.
-Freezing the meat a little first made the process of vacuum sealing less messy.
+Raw feeders who order in bulk and prep meals might appreciate a Food Saver.
+It's a great way to store meat in the freezer without wasting space.
+Because of the amount of liquid in raw food, using a Food Saver came with a learning curve, but I figured it out.
+Freezing the meat a little first made the vacuum sealing process less messy.
 The only downside is the amount of one-use plastic used with a food saver.

 4 – Roasting Pans

 I use roasting pans to thaw food without the mess (blood).
-These have been the easiest things to use because I can fit a lot of frozen meat in a roasting pan and it fits perfectly in the dog's fridge.
-The best place to find these at a great deal (because I suggest buying 3 or 4) is Walmart or Fred Meyer (if you have one in your area).
+These have been the easiest things to use because I can fit a lot of frozen meat in a roasting pan, and it fits perfectly in the dog's fridge.
+The best place to find these at a great deal (because I suggest buying three or four) is Walmart or Fred Meyer (if you have one in your area).

 5 – Glass Storage Containers

-The cool thing about quality glass containers is that they go from the countertop to the fridge, to the freezer.
+The cool thing about quality glass containers is that they go from the countertop to the fridge to the freezer.
 With glass, you don't have to worry about the toxins we're warned about when it comes to plastic containers.
-A lot of people don't get glass containers because of the cost, so this is an excellent gift.
+Many people don't get glass containers because of the cost, so this is an excellent gift.

 6 – Glass Canning Jars

-Johan purchases several cases of glass canning jars for me several years ago and I've been using them regularly for bone broth, my veggie mix, fermented vegetables, and I plan to use them to store DIY kefir and yogurt.
-The cool thing about the canning jars is that you can buy these for next to nothing if you're okay with getting them used.
+Johan purchased several cases of glass canning jars for me several years ago, and I've been using them regularly for bone broth, my veggie mix, and fermented vegetables.
+I plan to use them to store DIY kefir and yogurt.
+The cool thing about the canning jars is that you can buy them for next to nothing if you're okay with getting them used.
 I received four cases of them.
 I just needed to buy new lids, which are available on Amazon.

-• I recommend checking Craigslist or the Facebook marketplace where people will be unloading a case of the jars instead of purchasing them new.
+• I recommend checking Craigslist or the Facebook marketplace, where people will unload a case of the jars instead of purchasing them new.

 7 – Easy Fermenter System

-Fermented foods are great for gut health and the immune system, but I personally think the process of fermenting is a pain in the butt.
+Fermented foods are great for gut health and the immune system, but I think the process of fermenting is a pain in the butt.
 This is why I use the easy fermenter system, which I discovered on Amazon.
-It makes fermenting easy and this combined with the canning jars turned me into a fermenting BEAST.
+It makes fermenting easy, and this, combined with the canning jars, turned me into a fermenting BEAST.

 8 – Yogurt Starter and Kefir Grains

 If you have a true DIY raw feeder on your Christmas list, they might appreciate a yogurt starter and kefir grains to make yogurt and kefir at home.
-With the supply line slowing down, a lot of people are looking to make things at home.
-Not only does this save money, but it ticks a box on every raw feeder's list – we get to control the ingredients!
+With the supply line slowing down, many people are looking to make things at home.
+Not only does this save money, but it ticks a box on every raw feeder's list—we get to control the ingredients!

 9 – Instant Pot Pressure Cooker

-I have two pressure cookers, an 8-quart and a 6-quart, that I use to make bone broth, soft-boiled eggs, yogurt, and homemade dog food (when cooking for the dogs).
-A pressure cooker takes the place of a lot of kitchen equipment and is a great gift for a DIY raw feeder.
+I have two pressure cookers, an 8-quart, and a 6-quart, that I use to make bone broth, soft-boiled eggs, yogurt, and homemade dog food (when cooking for the dogs).
+A pressure cooker takes the place of a lot of kitchen equipment and is an excellent gift for a DIY raw feeder.

 10 – Kitchen Scale

 I like to measure my dogs' meals.
-A quality kitchen scale can be hard to come by because the dishes I use to feed my dogs (pasta dishes) are heavier than some scales can take.
-I went through several kitchen scales before I found the one that worked best for me so I appreciate a quality scale.
+A quality kitchen scale can be challenging because the dishes I feed my dogs (pasta dishes) are heavier than some scales can take.
+I went through several kitchen scales before I found the one that worked best for me, so I appreciate a quality scale.

 11 – Food Dehydrator